How Can You Tell If You Have a Torn Rotator Cuff?

 A torn rotator cuff becomes more likely if you have one or more of these signs:

-- your shoulder pain started after a fall, sudden lift, or shoulder dislocation
+- shoulder pain started after a fall, sudden lift, or dislocation

-- you have noticeable weakness lifting your arm
+- you have clear weakness when lifting your arm

 - you struggle to reach overhead, dress, or wash your hair

-- your shoulder feels painful and weak rather than just stiff
+- your shoulder feels painful and weak, not just stiff

-Important: These signs can raise suspicion, but they do not confirm a tear.
-A physiotherapist can help work out whether your pain is more likely due to a torn rotator cuff, tendinopathy, bursitis, frozen shoulder, or another shoulder injury.
+Important: These signs raise suspicion.
+They do not confirm a tear.
+A physiotherapist can help work out whether your pain fits a torn rotator cuff, tendinopathy, bursitis, frozen shoulder, or another shoulder injury.

 What Is a Torn Rotator Cuff?

-If your symptoms sound more like tendon irritation than a full tear, it is also worth reading about rotator cuff tendinopathy, which can overlap with the same pain pattern.
+If your symptoms sound more like tendon irritation than a tear, read about rotator cuff tendinopathy.
+Tendinopathy can overlap with the same pain pattern.

 What Are the Two Main Types of Torn Rotator Cuff?

-The two main patterns are traumatic tears and atraumatic tears.
-A traumatic tear follows a clear injury event, while an atraumatic tear develops more gradually over time through repeated loading, tendon degeneration, or smaller repeated stresses.
+The two main types are traumatic tears and atraumatic tears.
+A traumatic tear follows a clear injury.
+An atraumatic tear develops more slowly through repeated loading, tendon change, or smaller repeated stresses.

 Traumatic Torn Rotator Cuff

 A traumatic torn rotator cuff often happens after a fall onto the arm, a sudden heavy lift, or a shoulder dislocation.
-These cases usually stand out because the onset is memorable.
-Pain can be sharp, sleep may become difficult quickly, and arm strength often drops noticeably.
+These cases are usually easy to remember.
+Pain can be sharp.
+Sleep can become difficult.
+Arm strength often drops quickly.

 Atraumatic Torn Rotator Cuff

-An atraumatic torn rotator cuff develops without one big injury.
-Instead, the tendon may gradually fail after repeated overload, age-related tendon change, or prolonged overhead use.
-Symptoms often build over time and can feel similar to slower rotator cuff irritation until the shoulder is properly assessed.
+An atraumatic torn rotator cuff develops without one clear injury.
+The tendon may change over time due to repeated overload, age-related change, or prolonged overhead use.
+Symptoms often build slowly and may feel like general rotator cuff irritation at first.

 Common Torn Rotator Cuff Symptoms